Gadebridge Park river restoration information page

 Any questions?

-A frequently asked questions (FAQs) document, ‘Appendix 3 – Gadebridge Park river restoration FAQs 2022’, is available under ‘Related’ right at the bottom of this page.
-It includes answers to many questions that we received during our event back in September 2021, plus project information about everything from chalk streams to our archaeological finds!
+A frequently asked questions (FAQs) document, ‘Appendix 3 – Gadebridge Park river restoration FAQs 2024’, is available under ‘Related’ right at the bottom of this page.
+It includes answers to many questions about everything from chalk streams to our archaeological finds!
 In some cases, we don’t have all the answers yet, but we’ll keep adding information to the FAQs as and when it becomes available.

 Join our mailing list